facetdigital/prcrasitnate/README.md

 # Get a GitHub token from https://github.com/settings/tokens (needs 'repo' scope)
 export GITHUB_TOKEN=ghp_xxxxxxxxxxxx

+# Run the analysis (analyzes all merged PRs since 2008-01-01)
+./run myorg/myrepo

-# Run the analysis (analyzes PRs merged from August 1st until now)
+# Or specify a start date (analyzes from August 1st until now)
 ./run myorg/myrepo 2025-08-01

 # Or with a specific date range